Yogarine/bungie-sdk-php/docs/Api/Destiny2Api.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$groupId = 789; // int | Group ID of the clan whose leaderboards you wish to fetch.
+$groupId = 56; // int | Group ID of the clan whose leaderboards you wish to fetch.
-$modes = "modes_example"; // string | List of game modes for which to get leaderboards.
+$modes = 'modes_example'; // string | List of game modes for which to get leaderboards.
 See the documentation for DestinyActivityModeType for valid values, and pass in string representation, comma delimited.

 try {
     $result = $apiInstance->destiny2GetClanAggregateStats($groupId, $modes);